 Never put beans on your pizza?
 Well, you should!
 They add some texture, satiety and healthy plant-based protein.

-Once your cauliflower potato pizza crust has been baked for 20 minutes, remove it from the oven and dress it up before baking it for another 10 minutes so the vegetables become soft and slightly roasted.
+Once your cauliflower potato pizza crust has been baked for 20 minutes, remove it from the oven and dress it up before baking it for another 15 minutes.
+You want your vegetables to become soft and slightly roasted!

 Let’s Talk Vegan Pizza Toppings